Goodbye Summer, Hello Autumn!

 Location: 7800 North Tenaya, Las Vegas NV 89131

 The drive-in theatre has been around since the 1930s.
 And though it has always been around since, because of covid, it has gained massive popularity.
 When you visit Vegas Drive-In, you’ll experience a unique and historic slice of Americana.
-You can watch the 2021 horror and remake Candyman this September to get yourself into the spooky season.
+You can watch cozy Autominal films to get you in the Halloween spirit!

 Location: 4150 W Carey Ave, North Las Vegas, NV 89032